ThaKladd/PHPlater/README.md

 ### Conditionals

-The condition ecaluates one or two variables, and return either a true value or a false value.
+The conditional evaluates one or two variables, and return either a true value or a false value.
 These must have a space before and after the operator and the syntax is as follows.

 ```php
 $phplater = new PHPlater();